bytecodealliance/rfcs/accepted/wasmtime-compile-time-builtins.md

 memory operation is operating on the native memory address space, not a particular Wasm memory, and uses native endianness.

-The final intrinsic, `resource.address`, gives the address of the host data in the resource table for a particular resource handle.
-It will raise a trap on invalid resources and out-of-bounds resource table accesses.
+The final intrinsic, `store.data_address`, gives a `*mut T` pointer containing the address of the `T` host data in the `wasmtime::Store<T>`.
+As long as embedders ensure that their `T` type is `#[repr(C)]`, then their compile-time builtins can use this intrinsic to access it inline.
+This allows embedders to, for example, keep a table of host buffers in their `wasmtime::Store<T>` data and define compile-time builtins that expose those buffers as component model resources, with methods to load from and store to those buffers implemented with inline intrinsics, avoiding function call overheads.

 ```wat
 (import "__wasmtime_intrinsics"